Thomas Chatterton Manuscript Project

 Samuel Derrick

 Meyerstein suggests that Chatterton was influenced to write his own 'mock' Will after reading Samuel Derrick's Will, which was printed in the April 1769 issue of the T&CM (Town & Country Magazine).
-According to Meyerstein, Samuel Derrick's Will derives from the 'Will' of Isaac Bickerstaff, in the Tatler, pp.66-72, which dates to 1709, a space of 60 years:
+According to Meyerstein, Samuel Derrick's Will derives from the 'Will' of Isaac Bickerstaff, in the Tatler, pp.66-72, which dates to 1709, a space of 60 years, which seems a bit of a stretch:

 All in all, a very interesting edition of the T&CM.